Very bright, very blue, and very red: JWST CAPERS analysis of highly luminous galaxies with extreme UV slopes at $\mathbf{z = 10}$: Data analysis

 \subsection{SED fitting}

-To measure a number of physical properties of the galaxies, we further use the SED fitting code \textsc{BAGPIPES} to model the spectra and photometry of each galaxy simultaneously.
+To measure a number of physical properties of the galaxies, we further use the SED fitting code \textsc{BAGPIPES} to model the spectra and photometry of each galaxy simultaneously (a full description of how this works is available in \citealp{carnall2019}).
+The SED modeling with \textsc{bagpipes} accounts for the variable spectral resolution of the NIRSpec PRISM spectra.
+We use \citet{bruzual2003} stellar population models with the MILES stellar library \citep{Falcon-Barroso2011}.
 We assume a \citet{calzetti2000} dust-attenuation law with a uniform prior on the V-band attenuation over the range $A_{\rm V}=0-3$.
 We also assume a log-uniform prior on the stellar mass where $\log(M_{\star}/\rm M_{\odot}) = 5.0-13.0$, a log-uniform prior on metallicity where $Z/ \mathrm{Z_{\odot}} = 0 - 2.5$ and a log-uniform prior on the ionization parameter where $-4<\log U<0$.
 We assume a \citet{Kroupa2001} initial mass function in this fitting.
 The inferred star-formation history (SFH) of a galaxy through SED fitting is often sensitive to the assumed parametric form of the SFH.
 Here we test a number of different parametric and non-parametric forms for the SFH when fitting the SED.
 Firstly, we adopt a constant SFH prior where we place a log-uniform prior on the stellar age between $1\, \rm Myr$ and $10\, \rm Gyr$.
 Secondly, we adopt a double power-law (DPL) prior which parametrizes the SFH with rising and falling power-laws.
 Here we impose a log-uniform prior on each slope ($d\log(\mathrm{SFR})/d\log t$) between 0.01 and 1000.
 Finally, we adopt a non-parametric prior on the SFH.
 We assume a ``continuity-bursty'' prior as defined by \citet{tacchella2022} where we allow the SFH to change over 8 bins in cosmic time.
 The first 4 bins are spaced logarithmically between $z=20$ and $100\, \rm Myr$ with the final 4 bins defined between $30-100 \, \rm Myr$, $10-30 \, \rm Myr$, $3-10 \, \rm Myr$ and $0-3 \, \rm Myr$.